Gyaan507/move37-polling-app/README.md

 ## Database Design

-This is a critical part of the application, designed to meet the **Database Design** evaluation criterion[cite: 38].
-The schema is defined using Prisma and correctly models the required one-to-many and many-to-many relationships[cite: 39].
+This is a critical part of the application, designed to meet the **Database Design** evaluation criterion.
+The schema is defined using Prisma and correctly models the required one-to-many and many-to-many relationships.

 ### Prisma Schema (`prisma/schema.prisma`)
 ```prisma